Find out what some of our graduates are doing today in pursuing their successful careers.

 77) UTI and MIAT are educational institutions and cannot guarantee employment or salary.
 UTI and MIAT prepare graduates for entry-level careers using the provided training.
 Graduates’ achievements may vary.
 Some graduates get jobs within their field of study in positions other than those listed.

-79) Program coming to UTI pending FAA approval.
-UTI aviation programs prepare graduates to pursue entry-level careers in the aviation industry or related fields.
-Graduates are eligible to apply and test for an FAA-issued mechanic certificate.
-Career options may be limited without this certificate.
-Some graduates may get jobs other than aviation maintenance technician such as turbine or field technicians.
-UTI is an educational institution and cannot guarantee employment or salary.
+79) UTI aviation maintenance programs prepare graduates to apply and test for FAA mechanic certification.
+Graduates who don’t obtain certification may have fewer career opportunities.
+Some graduates get jobs in aviation or related industries other than as aviation maintenance technicians.
+UTI is an educational institution and cannot guarantee employment, salary or FAA certification.

 80) MIAT aviation programs prepare graduates to pursue entry-level careers in the aviation industry or related fields.
 Graduates are eligible to apply and test for an FAA-issued mechanic certificate.
 Career options may be limited without this certificate.
 Some graduates get jobs other than aviation maintenance technician such as turbine or field technicians.
 MIAT is an educational institution and cannot guarantee employment or salary.